shaloo/docs.arcana/docs/howto/deploy_app.md

 * After successful registration, a unique **{{config.extra.arcana.app_address}}** is assigned to your app that will be required later for integrating your app with the Auth SDK.
 Also, a default 'Testnet' configuration profile is associated with your app.
 To learn more about various configuration settings, see [how to use the Arcana Developer Dashboard to configure app settings]({{page.meta.arcana.root_rel_path}}/howto/config_dapp.md).

-* Depending upon your app type, whether it is a vanilla JS app or React or using wallet connectors such as Wagmi or RainbowKit, follow the instructions in the [Auth SDK integration guide]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md).
-Integration involves installing the Auth SDK or the appropriate wrapper SDK (e.g., `auth-wagmi` wrapper SDK) and then instantiating the appropriate `AuthProvider` or react component as the case may be.
+* Integrating an app with the Auth SDK may vary slightly depending on the app type, whether it is a vanilla HTML/CSS/JS app, a React app, or a React app using wallet connectors such as Wagmi or RainbowKit.
+Follow the instructions in the respective [Auth SDK integration guide]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) and choose carefully depending on your app type.

+    !!! caution

+          Integrating an app may require installing the Auth SDK via say only the Arcana `auth` package, both `auth` and the `arcana-react` packages, or only `auth-wagmi` wrapper package.
+After installing, the developer must instantiate the appropriate `AuthProvider`, react component `ProvideAuth` or the Wagmi `ArcanaConnector`, as the case may be.

+          {% include "./text-snippets/warn_wagmi_noauth.md" %}

 !!! note